benlesh/angular-minesweeper/README.md

    - Create a method on the service `setName` to call `hub.server.setName()`.
 5. Handle the `minesweeper:userList` event in the `GameLobbleCtrl` and add the returned list to the `$scope`.
 6. Display the list of users in your view with an `ng-repeat`.
+7. Add a simple form to update your name.